Silvermodak/popular-user-agent-list/README.md

 # popular-user-agent-list
-Multipurpose txt list of 150 User Agents
+Multipurpose txt list of 150 User Agents created in February 2022.